e-clawson/capstone-practice/README.md

 - import useEffect - to help us get data when the page loads
 - add to app function - takes two things
 - make a fetch request in the useEffect function - do an async function for the fetch
+- open a new terminal for the frontend -  cd to the frontend
+- run 'npm run dev' in frontend
+- check that the frontend loaded (check error messages to see if it fetched properly )